 OUTCOME REPORT AND CASE STUDIES

 What does it look like to put policies into action?
-See our Outcome Report for the 2016 workshop where HWHE brought together women and men from governments, businesses, and organizations from across the Asia-Pacific together to move towards the shared vision of improving women’s health and well-being to expand their economic participation and achieve a more inclusive workforce.
-The Report also includes cases studies that were shared at the workshop.
+See our Outcome Report for HWHE workshops where HWHE brought together women and men from governments, businesses, and organizations from across the Asia-Pacific together to move towards the shared vision of improving women’s health and well-being to expand their economic participation and achieve a more inclusive workforce.
+The Report also includes cases studies that were shared at the workshop each year.